ivukusic/mars-rover/README.md

 yarn test:e2e:ios
 ```

+## Note about Mars Rover solution

+Path to solution file: src/utils/rover.ts
+Path to solution test file: src/utils/rover.test.ts
+Method calculateRoversPosition takes two parameters.
+Input is self explanatory, and errorOnOut defines what should happen on rover getting out of bound.
+If errorOnOut=true, throws an error and if errorOnOut=false, does not throw an error, just leaves rover on same position

 ## Challenge

 The problem below requires some kind of input.
 You are free to implement any mechanism for feeding input into your solution